dmorse/pscf/doc/user-man/package.rst

           > make install
           > make package

-The above sequence of commands installs the software in subdirectories of the root pscf/ directory named bin/, lib/ and share/.
-The "make package" command should then create either a file named pscf<version>-linux.rpm, if pscf is built on a system such as Fedora that uses redhat packaging manager (rpm) package files, or a file named pscf<version>-linux.deb if built on a system such as Ubuntu that uses .deb files.
+The "make install" command will install the software in the users pscf/ directory, in subdirectories named bin/, lib/ and share/.
+The "make package" command should then create either a file named pscf<version>-linux.rpm, if the procedure is performed on a system such as Fedora that uses redhat package manager (rpm) files, or a file named pscf<version>-linux.deb if built on a system such as Ubuntu that uses .deb files.
+RPM packages can only be built on systems that use .rpm and .deb packages on systems that use .deb files.

 On a system that uses .rpm files, to check the RPM for detailed information (Metadata, Dependencies, and File Contents), enter::